ArmandasRokas/C_labs_raspberrypi/assignment4/readme.md

 ## TODO
 - Captures movement:
 	1. Save
-	2. Sleep(5) to next scannning
+	2. Sleep(5) to next scannning  ( or make loop to check if 5 seconds is went from the last movement
-- cvCreateVideoWriter
+- time bibliotek

 ## Questions
 - Er det menning at selvom der blev taget to billede lige efter hinannden uden at der var bevægelse, at der ikke er éns billeder.